Indigenous Faculty

 Dr Aynur Kadir

 Aynur Kadir is an Indigenous Uyghur scholar, filmmaker and curator with a research focus on the documentation, conservation and revitalization of Indigenous cultures and languages.
 Her work bridges the gap between Indigenous studies in Canada and in Asia.
 Her research interests are in global indigeneity from the Uyghur in China to Coast Salish and Six Nations in Canada; transnational Indigenous diplomacy; and the safeguarding and revitalization of languages and cultural heritage through digital technology and collaborative initiatives.
+She is the recipient of several grants, including from the Social Sciences and Humanities Research Council of Canada (SSHRC).

 More on Dr Kadir